 While wine connoisseurs and beer aficionados seem to have a language all of their own when it comes to describing their drink of choice, cider is often left out of the conversation.
-However, those in the know understand that the gluten-free beverage makes a marvelous alcoholic option for the fall when apple picking is in full swing and crisp nights call for a seasonal drink.
+However, those in the know understand that the gluten-free beverage makes a marvelous alcoholic option for the fall, when apple picking is in full swing and crisp nights calls for a seasonal drink.

-While your eyes may have glazed over cider options when scanning drink menus in search of your go-to wine or a signature cocktail, you may want to introduce the underrated beverage to your palate this fall.
-Bystryn warns that choosing a cider off a menu can be a tricky task, however.
-Most bars and restaurants list only the name, so you'll want to ask your server about the flavor and consistency before making a selection.
+While your eyes may have glazed over cider options when scanning drink menus in search of your go-to wine or a signature cocktail, you may want to introduce the underrated beverage to your palate come fall (or any time of year, really).
+Bystryn notes that choosing a cider off a menu can be a tricky task, however.
+Most bars and restaurants list only its name, so you'll want to ask your server about its flavor profile before making a selection.

-Curious what kind of cider might suit your fancy?
-According to Bystryn, "Fine cider is like fine wine," which is why it's only natural to select the best hard ciders for you based on your favorite varietal of wine.
-Ahead, find out exactly what type of cider to try this fall, whether you love a bitter, dry merlot or a bright and springy riesling.
+"Fine cider is like fine wine," Bystryn says, which is why we tapped Bystryn to recommend the best hard ciders for you based on your favorite kind of wine.
+Ahead, find out exactly what type of cider to try this fall, whether you love a velvety, dry merlot or a bright and springy riesling.